We manage many sites that may be of interest for different reasons, including grasslands and picnic sites.

 We maintain and manage these resources for everyone to enjoy.

-Located near Broomfield College at Breadsall the site comprises a section of the former Great Northern Railway that has developed a rich flora and wildlife interest.
+Breadsall Cutting comprises a section of the former Great Northern Railway that has developed a rich flora and wildlife interest.

-A linear park created on the route of the former Great Northern railway.
+Cotmanhay linear park was created on the route of the former Great Northern railway.
+It's an urban green space, with a level surfaced path and street lighting.

 This car park provides a good base to explore the local Public Rights of Way, including the Derwent Valley Heritage Way.